ruffle-rs/ruffle/tests/README.md

 tick_rate = 16.666 # The amount of time to process per tick.
 By default this uses the SWF frame rate. sleep_to_meet_frame_rate = false # If true, sleep in between ticks to run at realtime speed.
 Necessary for some timer tests. ignore = false # If true, ignore this test.
-Please comment why, ideally link to an issue, so we know what's up output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output
+Please comment why, ideally link to an issue, so we know what's up known_failure = false # If true, this test is known to fail and the result will be inverted.
+When the test passes in the future, it'll fail and alert that it now passes. output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output

 # Sometimes floating point math doesn't exactly 100% match between flash and rust.